-- Lack of fluids - Everyone is different but the body can need up to 2 litres a day to function efficiently.
-Without sufficient fluids, waste matter dries out, making it harder to move through the bowel.
+- Lack of fluids - Everyone is different, but the body can need up to 2 litres a day to function efficiently.
+Without enough fluids, waste matter dries out, making it harder to move through the bowel.

 - Lack of exercise - if you don't exercise often, things can slow down including the muscle contractions that move waste matter through the bowel.